9 Online Tools for Improving Your Content Marketing

 3. Hotjar

-One of the primary goals of content marketing is driving traffic to the company website, as well as select landing pages, to boost conversions and sales.
+One of the primary goals of content marketing is driving traffic to the company website and selecting landing pages to maximize conversions and sales.
+Landing page services can help you achieve this goal by providing high-converting landing pages tailored to your needs.

-And while Google Analytics can give you the information you need about who is coming to your site, from where, and for how long, what you also need to know is ‘why’ they are at your site.
+While Google Analytics can give you the information you need about who is coming to your site, from where, and for how long, you also need to know ‘why’ they visited your site.

 What makes people stay on one page longer than another?
 Which sections of your page are they most attracted to?

-Getting this information is crucial to the way you create and place your content.
+This information is crucial to how you create and place your content.
 And how do you find this out?
 By using heatmaps.

-You can also track user behavior through recordings of site visitors—these tell you exactly how users navigate your pages and site, as well as what they click on.
+You can also track user behavior through recordings of site visitors—these tell you exactly how users navigate your pages and site and what they click on.

 All of which can be used to gain insights into your audience and to improve your content.

-Hotjar is available with a free package as well as personalized paid packages for the amount of views you are looking to collect.
+Hotjar is available with free and paid packages depending on the number of visits you want to record.

 4. Podcastle

-If you have already tapped into the world of audio content, using this platform will make things even easier and if not, this is a good place to start (and stay)!
+If you have already tapped into the world of audio content, using this platform will make things even more accessible.
+If not, this is an excellent place to start (and stay)!

-Creating your branded podcast will engage your audience and drive more traffic to your website as well as becoming a medium through which you can utilize the content marketing tools and tips listed below.
+Creating your branded podcast will engage your audience, drive more traffic to your website, and become a medium through which you can utilize the content marketing tools and tips listed below.

-Podcastle offers a plethora of AI-powered features to help you create effortlessly and with minimum technical skills or equipment needed.
-You can also record video, interview episodes and edit all into a publication-ready show without switching to another tab.
+Podcastle offers many AI-powered features to help you create effortlessly and with minimum technical skills or equipment needed.
+You can also record videos, interview episodes, and edit into a publication-ready show without switching to another tab.

-Repurposing your audio content into descriptions, blog articles and social media posts is a great example of working smart, not hard.
-Podcastle’s speech-to-text tool will allow you to get transcripts of your audio in seconds.
-You can do the opposite as well by cloning your voice or using Podcastle’s human-like voice skins to generate audio from text.
+Repurposing your audio content into blog and social media posts is an excellent example of working smart, not hard.
+Podcastle’s speech-to-text tool will allow you to get audio transcripts in seconds.
+You can do the opposite by cloning your voice or using Podcastle’s human-like voice skins to generate audio from text.

 Podcastle offers a free package and several paid plans that come with a range of advanced tools.